-Note: If customers change their billing details in their Apple wallet, it will not have any impact on their Recharge recurring billing.
+Note: If a customer changes their billing details in their Apple Wallet, it will not have any impact on their Recharge recurring billing.
 Recharge will continue to charge the original card associated with Apple Pay during their initial checkout.

-To update their billing information, customers will need to switch to a different credit card via their Recharge Customer Portal.
+To update their billing information, customers will need to switch to a different credit card via their customer portal.

 The Apple Pay interface does not have an area for inputting discount codes.
 To enter a discount code, the customer will need to add the discount code in the Order Summary section of the checkout before selecting the Apple Pay option.